Whether you’ve hired 100 people or you’re looking for your first employee, the job never gets any easier.

 But with so many assessment types, how do you know which one is the right one to use?

-Well, we’re here to break it all down, showing you some of the best survey types and how to use them to make your job – of hiring someone else – easier on you and more effective in the long term.
+Well, we’re here to break it all down, showing you the 5 best assessment types and how to use them to make your job – of hiring someone else – easier on you and more effective in the long term.

 If you’ve ever posted a job online on a popular job posting site, you know how quickly hundreds of applications can roll in.

 This isn’t a bad thing – you want a big pool of candidates to choose from so you find the exact person you’re looking for.
 But things can get tricky when it comes to narrowing down who’s right for the job.

 That’s where a recruitment assessment can help!